All students in Shells - Third Year study History. The subject is a popular option choice at GCSE and at A level.

 Pupils study the Edexcel IGCSE History syllabus.
 The following topics are studied:

-Each year, several students opt to study History at university, whilst others choose subjects such as Law, Politics, Economics and English.
-History provides breadth of study to those intending to do science and A level students have also gone on to study science degrees including Medicine and Engineering.
+Each year several students opt to study History at university, whilst others choose subjects such as Law, Politics, Economics and English.
+History provides a breadth of study to those intending to do science and History A-level students have also gone on to study science degrees including Medicine and Engineering.

 The Junior History Society meets every week.
-Shell pupils visit Warwick Castle in the Autumn Term.
-GCSE pupils have the opportunity to visit Berlin, and the department has organised two successful trips to Russia.
+Shell students visit Warwick Castle in the Summer Term.
+Second Year visit the Black County Museum.
+GCSE students have the opportunity to visit Berlin.
+The Sixth Form have visited the Portsmouth Historic Dockyard to see the Mary Rose and HMS Victory, and the Department has organised three successful trips to Russia.